tolauwae/phd-thesis/src/oop/oop.typ

 In order for this synchronization to work, our solution identifies the specific requirements non-transferable resources and their operations must satisfy.
 We demonstrate that meeting these requirements is not very restrictive and show how real-world examples can be implemented using our approach.
-We further provide proofs that this approach is sound and complete, and show a prototype built on top of an existing out-of-place debugger for WebAssembly~\cite{lauwaerts22}.
+We further provide proofs that this approach is sound and complete, and show a prototype built on top of an existing out-of-place debugger for WebAssembly cite{lauwaerts22}.
 // todo we built on the existing warduino prototype, since WebAssembly provides a good basis for our formalization + we believe microcontrollers and iot apps is one of the most promosing domains for oop

+== Background: Out-of-place debugging

+Before delving into the details of our contributions, we first provide an overview of how out-of-place debugging works, and discuss the general out-of-place debugger architecture.
+Out-of-place debugging provides the debugging experience of a remote debugger, while running most of the code on a local device, thereby reducing debugging latency and interference.
+It allows for debugging live applications, as the debugging session is isolated from the live execution of the program.
+Additionally, by running the debugging session out-of-place, the debugger can have access to more computational power and memory, or other resources, enabling more complex debugging techniques.
+We will illustrate the various concepts involved using our prototype implementation build on top of the WARDuino~\cite{lauwaerts24a} virtual machine.
+// todo

+=== Example: A Blinking LED

+=== Debugging with Out-of-place debugging

+A developer can use an out-of-place debugger to debug the example application locally on their own machine, while still maintaining the effects on the remote microcontroller, in this case the LED can still turn on or off.
+Often microcontrollers do not have enough memory to run an additional debugger alongside the application.
+By using out-of-place debugging, this is no longer necessary.
+The microcontroller only needs to run a minimal stub to receive a handful of debugging instructions to instrument the runtime.